Beno Ruso and Roza Kamhi

 Beno Ruso and Roza Kamhi: The Years Make Their Own

 Beno and Roza fell in love in the 1930s and were married in 1946.
-In between, the vast majority of Macedonia’s Jews—more than 7,400—were deported to Treblinka.
+In between, the vast majority of North Macedonia’s Jews—more than 7,400—were deported to Treblinka.
 Not one returned alive.
 Beno and Roza, and several of their teenage friends, joined the partisans, grabbed rifles and fought back.
 When the war ended in 1945, Beno was 24-years-old.
 He was also a general.
 This story takes us all the way to 2011—through the death of Tito, the break-up of Yugoslavia, and the opening of the largest Holocaust Museum in southern Europe.
 That makes this a great film for teachers of Jewish history, Holocaust and contemporary history.

 Beno Ruso and Roza Kamhi were interviewed for Centropa by Rachel Chanin in 2005.
-This film, based on those interviews, was commissioned by The Holocaust Memorial Center of the Jews from Macedonia in Skopje, where it is being shown in the new museum.
-The film was made in Macedonia by filmmakers Stojan Vujcic and Apostal Tnokovski, with two remarkable actors reading the parts of Beno and Roza.
+This film, based on those interviews, was commissioned by The Holocaust Memorial Center of the Jews from North Macedonia in Skopje, where it is being shown in the new museum.
+The film was made in North Macedonia by filmmakers Stojan Vujcic and Apostal Tnokovski, with two remarkable actors reading the parts of Beno and Roza.

 From left to right: Isak Levi, Salvo Levi, me, and Aseo (but I forgot his first name).
 We were all from Bitola but were studying medicine in Sofia, which saved us.
 You see that Aseo has white hair?
 He was in a Bulgarian prison and he was to be deported.
 In the end he wasn’t, but in two weeks his hair grew out white.